-Prioritization will be given to projects which provide the greatest benefit to:

-- Expand the affordable housing stock with priority given to vacant units in a condition that is not suitable for occupancy. - Encourage housing for the elderly and disabled; priority is given to projects with dedicated units for elderly and disabled tenants.
+Prioritization will be given to projects which expand the affordable housing stock with priority given to vacant units in a condition that is not suitable for occupancy.

 The award amount provided to each property owner, under the Small Rental Rehabilitation Program, will depend upon the amount of storm damage and the cost of rehabilitation up to the maximum allowable award amount.
 When a rental unit is assisted with disaster recovery funds, the entire unit must be brought up to Housing Quality Standards (HQS) or the current federal standards.
 Eligible costs include hard costs for construction and soft costs associated with repair of rental units plus other costs permissible under 24 CFR 570.
 Awards are limited to one grant per property owner.
 The maximum possible award is \$85,000 as indicated below: